barbara42/Dar_One/README.md

     `docker run -it birdy1123/DAR1_docker`
 - this runs the container in interactive mode (`-i`) with terminal access (`-t`)
 - you should see the prompt change to `root@some-number:/DAR1_docker#`
+    - if the container is already running, you can connect to it with `docker exec -it [CONTAINER_ID] bash`
+    - Note: connecting with `bash` rather than `sh` gives you more a powerful terminal (i.e. with tab completion)

 You're now ready for the [beginner tutorial](beginner_tutorial)!
 # Setting up on local machine